mallaham/pyERGM/README.md

 ---------
 pyERGM is a Python library that allows users to build Exponential Random Graph (ERGM) models in Python.
 Users can use pyERGM in either a `pacakge` or `dev` mode.
 Users accessing pyERGM in the `package` mode can install pyERGM from github similar to any other python library (as showin in step 3 of the installation) then use it in their local environment or run it in a Jupyter Notebook.
 The `dev` mode is for users who have an interest in contributing to pyERGM or modifying any of its existing functions or features.
 More information on running pyERGM in a `dev` mode will be added soon.

+To access some example scripts and notebooks, please refer to `pyergm/examples/` directory.
+You can also view the output of pyERGM in action by checking the sample [notebook](https://github.com/mallaham/pyERGM/blob/master/pyergm/examples/notebooks/pyergm_demo_notebook.ipynb) under `pyergm/examples/notebooks/` folder.

 ## Installation
 ----------------